Oakley G. Kelly: Biography

 Between 1924 and 1929, Kelly was the squadron commander for the 321st Observation Squadron at Pearson Field, Vancouver, Washington.
+In 1926 he flew virtually the entire production of the Fort Vancouver Centennial half dollar from San Francisco to Vancouver where they were sold as part of a celebration.

 Kelly retired from military service as a Colonel on March 31, 1948.
-He died at age 74 in San Diego, California in 1966.
+He died at age 74 in San Diego, California, in 1966.